-The Ezrat Nashim Database is a volunteer-run, crowdsourced project gathering data on women’s experiences in synagogues around the world.
+The Ezrat Nashim Database is a volunteer-run, crowdsourced project documenting women's sections in synagogues around the world.

 We focus on two concrete, observable criteria: